-It sounds complicated, but you would make this trade if you believed that $1 was going to become more valuable than 100.00 Japanese Yen (i.e. $1 = 101.00JPY)
+It may sound complicated, but you would make this trade if you believed that $1 was going to become more valuable than 100.00 Japanese Yen, meaning that $1USD = 101.00JPY.

-What Components Complement Going Long in Forex?
+Why Go Long in Forex?

-Technical reasons for going long often include price breaking through price resistance or a price ceiling showing surprising strength and that a new imbalance in the market may be developing that could turn into a strong trend.
-Other reasons traders tend to go long is when the price comes down to well-defined support or a price floor.
+This would show surprising strength in the currency's price mobility and that a new market imbalance may be developing that could turn into a strong trend.
+Traders also tend to go long when the currency price comes down to a well-defined support level or a price floor.

-What New Traders Need to Understand
+What New Traders Should Know

-To borrow an example from another market, when you buy the stock of a company like Apple (NASDAQ: AAPL), you are going long Apple and short the US dollar because you feel the value of a dollar will not grow as fast as the value of Apple stock.
+To borrow an example from another market, when you buy the stock of a company like Apple (NASDAQ: AAPL), you are going long in Apple stock and short the US dollar because you feel the value of a dollar will not grow as fast as the value of Apple stock.